UCLA Food Studies Graduate Certificate Program

 A Percent Solution: The Making of a Modern Food System (FPFS)

 * Law classes are on the semester system

 Thank you for your participation in the UCLA Food Studies Graduate Certificate Program!

 Please complete the form below as the final step for earning your Food Studies certificate.
 Every field is required.
-If your petition to graduate is approved, you will earn your certificate at the Food Studies dinner in May.
+If your petition to graduate is approved, you will earn your certificate.

 Students must obtain at least a B in all courses that will be used to satisfy the certificate requirements.